kuhe/createElement/README.md

 function createElement(tag: string, attributes: { [key: string]: any|(() => void) }, ...body: body_t[]): HTMLElement;
 ```

+If using `tsx` or `jsx`, the `createElement` function serves as the `jsxFactory` via its compatible interface, returning `HTMLElement`s instead of encapsulating classes.

+For the `attributes` object, [Element.setAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) is used for non-functional values, and [EventTarget.addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) for functional values.

+e.g. `{ class: 'my-css', click: () => alert('clack') }`

-You'll mostly use a partial binding of the `createElement` function with the tag already provided, via the
+In regular js/ts, you'll want to use a partial binding of the `createElement` function with the tag already provided, via the
 `nominate(string)` function.

 ```ts